dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

 ```

 The (clear) command essentially restores CLIPS to its original startup state.
 It clears the memory  of CLIPS and resets the fact-identifier to one.
-To see this, assert (animal-is duck), then check the  fact-list.
+<p class="code-label">To see this, assert (animal-is duck), then check the fact-list.</p>
 ```scheme
 CLIPS> (assert (animal-is duck))
 <Fact-1>